 The Pentecostal-Charismatic tradition historically has embraced the necessity of having an authentic heart in worship.
 A formalized study of the affections in relationship to worship provides a meaningful approach to connect the whole person to God in worship.
 The study provides a biblical approach to the affections in worship, with consideration of literature from human studies (i.e. sociology, anthropology, communication, or psychology).
 Since the Pentecostal-Charismatic tradition historically embraces the empowerment of the Holy Spirit in worship, the course will develop biblical ways to clear the pathway for that process.
 The many pitfalls of the worship leader's heart will be considered (such things as pride, teachability, submission to leadership, and social responsibility).
-The potential pitfalls of the worship that does not compartmentalize worship to a weekend church service.
+The potential pitfalls of the worshiper will be studied with biblical solutions provided for the development of a lifestyle of worship that does not compartmentalize worship to a weekend church service.